 It’s like sprinkling fairy dust on your food.
-You’re transported to a dream land of intermingling flavors.
+You’re transported to a dreamland of intermingling flavors.
 If you’re not a big fan of kale, pour a little of this tahini dressing on top, and it will become your favorite food.

 I pour it over steamed veggies.
 Use it as a dip.
-Drizzle it on top of my buddha bowls.
-Spread it on a toasted bun with my favorite vegan black bean quinoa burger.
+Drizzle it on my Buddha bowls, spread it on top of my favorite vegan black bean quinoa burgers, and so much more!
+I could put this on virtually anything and be happy.

 - Smooth and creamy consistency